 More information on the effects of oil on wildlife:

 After the large Exxon Valdez oil spill in Alaska in 1989, both the United States and California governments enacted laws to help prevent oil spills.
 The International Safety Management Code, enforced since 1998, requires ships entering U.S. ports to meet certain standards, including procedures for reporting accidents and requiring qualified crew.
 In 1990, the U.S. enacted the Oil Pollution Act (OPA).
 One of the things OPA did was require that oil tankers be double-hulled, and requires the phase out of existing single-hull tankers.
 A double-hull further protects a ship from damage to its cargo tank, reducing the risk of oil spilling during an accident.
 California enacted the Oil Spill Prevention and Response Act in 1990, which established the Office of Oil Spill Prevention and Response within the Department of Fish and Game, which is authorized to direct spill response, cleanup, and natural resource damage assessment activities, as well as regulate all private vessels over 300 gross tons (672,000 pounds) that enter California ports.

-Although oil spills such as the November 7, 2007 San Francisco Bay spill can be disastrous for people and wildlife, only about 5% of the oil in the ocean comes from big tanker spills.
-Much more of it comes from runoff from oil on roadways that flows into storm drains and then into waterways.
+Although large oil spills are disastrous for people and wildlife, much of the oil spilled into the ocean comes from runoff from roadways that flows into storm drains and then into waterways.
 This means that individuals can have a big impact on the health of our coast and ocean.

 What can you do?

 Here are a few words you may run into when learning about oil spills:

 Barrel: In the petroleum industry, a barrel of oil is 42 U.S. gallons.
 (California Energy Commission)